-In a typical session, the patient will freely discuss daily thoughts, issues, and activities.
+In a typical first session, the patient will freely discuss daily thoughts, issues, and activities.
 During these sessions, the CBT therapist will be ready to note core beliefs, dysfunctional assumptions, and automatic thoughts as described by the patient.
-When these patterns of thought and feeling are expressed, the therapist will discuss and recommend alternatives to these thought patterns, positive self-talk, and other effective methods of growth.
+When these patterns of thought and feeling are expressed, the therapist will discuss and recommend alternatives to these thought patterns, positive self-talk, and other effective growth methods.

 As these sessions proceed, the CBT therapist may recommend additional treatments such as those discussed above to enhance and complement the benefits of CBT.

-Here at Long Island Interventions, Cognitive Behavioral Therapy, is just one part of our long list of evidence-based addiction treatment services, and is a key to our success.
+Here at Long Island Interventions, Cognitive Behavioral Therapy is just one part of our long list of evidence-based addiction healthcare treatment services and is a key to our success.
 Through this proven addiction treatment modality, our team has achieved a great reputation for success with one of the highest rates of successful recovery in the region.

 Cognitive Behavioral Therapy can be an enjoyable and supportive process.
 CBT can be implemented in either inpatient or outpatient treatment.
 It can be effective at any point during the recovery process, and it is an excellent way for treatment teams to obtain critical knowledge, enabling them to develop custom treatment plans that are well-suited to the needs of the patient.If you or someone you love is suffering from an addiction disorder, and could not ge into self-help cbt, get in touch with the caring professionals at Long Island Interventions today.
 The first step to a life free of addiction is just one phone call away.